 Here are some sources of funding for you to explore.
 We can help with your funding applications.

-For more funding sources, sign up to these free funding databases:
+For more funding sources, sign up to this free funding database: